• Skip to primary navigation

 Serving

 The recipe makes about 8 side dish servings.
-(But I think it is the star of the show so we usually enjoy it as a main dish.)
+(But I think it's the star of the show, so I usually enjoy it as a main dish.)

-Grain bowls: You can also turn this recipe into grain bowls.
-Simply place cooked quinoa, rice, cauliflower rice, or your own favorite grain in a bowl.
+Grain bowls: You can also turn this recipe into a grain bowl.
+Spoon cooked quinoa, rice, cauliflower rice, or your own favorite grain in a bowl.
 Then top with the roast veggies mixture and dairy-free crumbled feta cheese if desired.
-You could even drizzle a tablespoon or two of creamy sauce on top like a simple lemon tahini sauce.
+Then drizzle it with a creamy sauce like this Miso Tahini Dressing!

-Note: This recipe makes a large batch, so be sure to decrease or cut in half if desired.
+Note: This recipe makes a large batch, so decrease or cut in half if desired.

 Small plate with roasted vegetables and garbanzo beans